Magnifying Networks for Images with Billions of Pixels: Introduction

-In this paper, we introduce a new family of neural networks, henceforth referred to as Magnifying Networks (MagNets), that can be optimized end-to-end even when the input images have billions of pixels.
-MagNets use an attention based mechanism to decide on a course to fine basis when to analyse increasingly finer-grain detail as a way of processing extremely large images (n.b.\ incidentally, this is conceptually similar to a pathologist's knowledge and attention based use of magnification with a brightfield miscroscope).
+Herein, we introduce a new family of neural networks, henceforth referred to as Magnifying Networks (MagNets), for images that have billions of pixels.
+MagNets use an attention based mechanism to decide on a course to fine basis the regions of the gigapixel image that need to be analysed, at an increasingly fine scale, in the task and data specific manner of processing extremely large images.
+Incidentally, this is conceptually similar to a pathologist's knowledge and attention based use of magnification with a brightfield miscroscope.
 A microscope has multiple magnification settings that enable the user to view a specimen at different scales.
-Starting at the lowest magnification setting, the whole specimen can be observed.
-As the magnification is increased, the specimen is proportionally magnified, thereby providing finer detail while at the same time, a smaller part of the specimen is displayed.
-During a visual examination, the clinician finds areas of interest at lower magnification levels and then examines them further at higher and higher magnification levels, accruing in the process information from all magnification levels.
-Similarly, a MagNet starts at the lowest magnification level and recursively identifies, magnifies and analyses areas of interest with more fine-grain detail (see Figure~\ref{fig:layout}).
-More importantly, as we show in our experiments, MagNets can be optimized without extra supervision (e.g.\ boundary boxes) for the task at hand.
+Starting at the lowest magnification setting, the entire specimen can be observed.
+As the magnification is increased, finer detail is accessed, while at the same time, a smaller part of the specimen is displayed.
+During a visual examination, the clinician finds areas of interest at lower magnification levels and then examines them further at higher and higher magnification levels, accruing in the process information from all magnification levels that collectively enable a clinical decision to be made.
+Similarly, a MagNet starts at the lowest magnification level and recursively identifies, magnifies, and analyses areas of interest with more fine-grain detail (see Figure~\ref{fig:layout}).
+While remaining within the realm of weakly supervised learning, we extend the spatial transformer module~\cite{JadeSimoZissKavu2015} with a differentiable upsampling mechanism.
+Depending on the amount of magnification at the current magnifying layer, a version of the WSI at a higher resolution can be accessed by the subsequent layer, as illustrated in Figure~\ref{fig:layout}.
+MagNets provide a novel way of solving both the ``where'' and ``what'' problems of gigapixel image analysis in an end-to-end fashion~\cite{DimiAranCaie2019}.
+Importantly, as we show in our experiments, our models can be optimized without the need for extra supervision for the ``where'' problem (e.g.\ boundary boxes).